 Ten more times I’ve prayed (1 minute):

 When I wanted to be pregnant but wasn’t.
-Taking the first peek at my newborn babies.
+When I wasn't sure I wanted to be pregnant...but was.
 Watching my baby boy being taken away in an ambulance, then spending five weeks at his bedside, waiting for him to be strong enough to come home.
 When I got the news that a friend’s mom had suddenly and tragically passed away during a family vacation.
 When I lost a baby sock while out and about on a chilly day.
 When Andrew got accepted into graduate school.
 When we were all protected in a car accident that totalled our vehicle.
 After reading the Book of Mormon.
 Relaxing in the sunshine at the beach while watching my husband play in the waves with our children.
 While preparing this talk.

 To go to school or not to go to school (5.5 minutes):